Xavier University of Louisiana

 St. Katharine Drexel of Philadelphia and her Sisters of the Blessed Sacrament, a religious community dedicated to the education of African Americans and Native Americans, established Xavier as a high school in 1915.
 The four-year college program was added in 1925.
 Today Xavier retains its distinction as the only historically Black, Catholic University in the United States.

 In 1970, the Sisters transferred control of the University to a joint lay/religious Board of Trustees.
-Dr. Norman C. Francis, a 1952 XU graduate who has served as president since 1968, is the longest tenured college president in the United States.
+Dr. Norman C. Francis, a 1952 XULA graduate, served as president for 47 years before retiring in 2015.
+Dr. C. Reynold Verret now serves as President.

-Xavier's student body is predominantly African American (73%), but the university is open to all.
-Despite a growing influx of out-of-state students, more than one-half of the university’s 3,178 students are from Louisiana.
-The University’s pre-Hurricane Katrina (2005) enrollment was 4,100.
+Xavier's student body is predominantly African American (70.2%), but the university is open to all.
+Despite a growing influx of out-of-state students, more than one-half of the university’s nearly 3,000 students are from Louisiana.

 Undergraduate students, regardless of their major are required to complete sixty-six hours of liberal arts core curriculum courses in English, Literature, Fine Arts, Foreign Languages, History, African American Studies, Mathematics, Natural Sciences, Philosophy, Theology, and Social Sciences in addition to courses in their major fields.
 Xavier offers preparation in 46 major areas on the undergraduate, graduate, and professional degree levels.